-Commercial facilities are better at composting than your backyard pile.
-Because they can reach higher temperatures, more material can be broken down.
-That’s why meats and bioplastics are accepted in these bins.
+Don’t put bioplastics in your backyard pile.
+Commercial facilities are better at composting tough materials because they can reach higher temperatures.
+That’s why meats and bioplastics are accepted in commercial composting bins.
 Watch this video to learn more.

 Elmer’s Glue and fingernail clippings are just two of the 71 Surprising Things That You Can Compost list at NationSwell.com.